Lee Jae-hak: Professional career

 In the 2010 KBO Draft, Lee was selected by the Doosan Bears as the tenth overall pick.
 Lee made his pro league debut against the LG Twins on June 15, 2010, coming on in relief, and earned his first KBO league win, hurling 2 2/3 scoreless innings.
 Lee struggled with his command through the 2010 season, however, posting a 5.01 ERA in 23 1/3 innings pitched as a relief pitcher.

 Lee was sidelined with elbow injuries during the entire 2011 season.
 After the season, he was traded to the NC Dinos in the 2012 KBO Expansion Draft.

 In 2012, Lee started his first season with the Dinos in the Futures League.
 During the 2012 season in the Futures League, he showed enough promise to be placed on the Dinos' starting rotation for their inaugural 2013 season, going 15–2 with a 1.55 ERA and 100 strikeouts.

 Lee spent the Dinos' inaugural 2013 KBO campaign as a solid part of the starting rotation, alongside former MLB pitchers Charlie Shirek, Adam Wilk and Eric Hacker.
 Lee pitched his first complete game, a two-hit shutout, on July 31, 2013, against the SK Wyverns.

+Lee underwent Tommy John surgery in 2025 after complaining of elbow pain during spring training.